-Travelling north along Soldiers Point Road, views to the proposed development will be almost entirely screened from view by the existing vegetation on the reserve to the south.
-It will have minimal impact on views from the neighbouring residential development primary address and 'publicly active' portion of the new resort will be on the north west corner which contains the entry and porte cochere of the hotel, as well the public bar and cafes.
+The proposed development site has extensive open space adjacent to the north and west which will provide a visual buffer to properties facing these boundaries.
+The primary address and 'publicly active' portion of the new resort will be on the north west corner which contains the entry and porte cochere of the hotel, as well the public bar and cafes.
 This area contains significant existing vegetation which is being preserved, thereby providing a mature landscape setting for this area.
 Relocating all car parking under the development and the provision of a 20m landscape set back along Soldiers Point Road for new planting, will enable the extension of the existing southern tree vegetation to sweep into the site along the western site boundary, helping to screen the development from the road.

-View B view South from Bowling Club
+View B view South from Bowling Club - 2021 image